Sometimes in life, we find ourselves in a deep, dark valley. Often it feels more like a narrow slot canyon where no sunshine can reach.

 Life itself isn’t for the faint of heart.

 It’s impossible without hope.
 Thankfully, hope never dies.
 And God never leaves us alone.

 David reminds us in Psalm 23 that no matter how dark the slot canyon of life becomes, we are not alone.
 We must always remember these words, “Yea, though I walk through the valley of the shadow of death, I will fear no evil for thou art with me.”
 We are only walking through the dark valley and on our darkest days, hope is there.

 So if you find yourself today walking in darkness, unable to see the light, keep walking.
 Even if you can barely muster a crawl, keep moving forward through the dark valley.
 You can and you will reach the other side.
 And when you do, you’ll find hope was there all along.

 My valley of the shadow of death lasted more than seven years.

 At the time, I felt all hope was lost.
 But looking back I can see that my Savior never left me.
 Hope never died, dim though it was.

 I pray you may one day look back and see that hope has never left you either.

-Linda L. Kruschke blogs at Another Fearless Year and is also a contributing author at Anchored Voices.
+Linda L. Kruschke blogs at Another Fearless Year.